Cremation urns crafted for NZ families

 Share Their Story – Write a blog or social media post about the joy your pet brought into your life.

 Honouring your pet’s memory is a deeply personal decision, and there is no right or wrong way to do it.
-Whether you keep their ashes in a cherished urn, scatter them in a special place, or transform them into a lasting tribute, the most important thing is to choose a method that supports your grieving process and keeps their love alive in your heart.
+Whether you keep their ashes in a dog urn or cat urn, scatter them in a special place, or transform them into a lasting tribute, the most important thing is to choose a method that supports your grieving process and keeps their love alive in your heart.

 💬 We’d love to hear your stories!
 What special ways have you honoured your pet’s memory?
 Share your experience in the comments.